Buckle Up Montana Coalition

 The benefits of wearing a seat belt, according to the National Highway Transportation Safety Association (NHTSA), help reduce the risk of fatal injury to front-seat passenger car occupants by 45% and the risk of moderate-to-critical injury by 50%.
 For light-truck occupants, seat belts reduce the risk of fatal injury by 60% and moderate-to-critical injury by 65%.

 3 out of 4 car seats aren't used correctly.

 NHTSA estimates that correctly used child restraints are even more effective than seat belts in reducing fatalities.
 Child restraints reduce fatalities by 71% for infants younger than 1-year-old and by 54% for children 1 to 4 years old in passenger cars.
 In light trucks, the fatality reductions are 58% for infants and 59% for children 1 to 4 years old.
 Also, the Center for Disease Control (CDC) CPS Fact Sheet reports belt-positioning booster seats reduce the risk of injury of 4 to 8-year-old children in crashes by 45% when compared to the effectiveness of seat belts alone.

 For more information directly related to Child Safety Seats, please visit our dedicated Child Passenger Safety Page

 Room To Live & Respect-A-Cage Exhibit

-This is the tragic story about Jeremy Lugibihl's choice to remove his seatbelt. the profound impact that choice has had on his family, his friends, and our community.
-Jeremy's car is the vehicle displayed in our Respect-A-Cage Exhibit.
+This is the tragic story about Jeremy Lugibihl's choice to remove his seatbelt and ride in a vehicle with drunk driver. the profound impact that choice has had on his family, his friends, and our community.
+The car that Jeremy was riding in is the vehicle displayed in our Respect-A-Cage Exhibit.